Dinesh210805/codewithvicent-ui/README.md

 # CodeWithVincent

-CodeWithVincent is a free online learning platform that aims to empower individuals to learn to code.
+CodeWithVincent is a donor-supported, AI powered online learning platform that aims to empower individuals to learn to code.
 With a focus on accessibility and inclusivity, CodeWithVincent provides a wide range of coding tutorials, exercises, resources, blog articles, and algorithms and data structures implementations to help beginners and experienced developers enhance their programming skills.

 ## Features